ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 ### Finals analysis
 #### Scores and goals
 We keep our analysis by examining the available information about the UCL finals from 1955 to 2023.
-We started by observing that the most common score during a UCL final is **1-0** that occurred 19 times out of 69 finals (nearly 27 %).
+We started by observing that the most common score during a UCL final is **1-0** that occurred 19 times out of 69 finals (nearly 27 %) as shown in Figure 8.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/top5_scores.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 8: Top five scores in a UCL final.</em></p>